podium-lib/podlet-server/FEEDBACK_PACKET_2.md

 Finally, when running locally, you shouldn't need to set any environment variables, HOST will default to `localhost` and ENV will default to `local` but when running in dev/prod, there are 3 environment variables that should be set.
 We will likely want to get this set automatically in the platform.
 These are: HOST, ENV and VERSION.
-For Finn running in the current Fiaas, these would be HOST=finn.no ENV=dev|prod and VERSION={github commit hash}
+For Finn running in the current Fiaas, these would be HOST=www.finn.no ENV=dev|prod and VERSION={github commit hash}

 For example:

 ```
-HOST=finn.no ENV=dev VERSION=asd12df12gd3fg123 npm start
+HOST=www.finn.no ENV=dev VERSION=asd12df12gd3fg123 npm start
-# Uses configuration values specified in config/hosts/finn.no/config.dev.json.
+# Uses configuration values specified in config/hosts/wwww.finn.no/config.dev.json.
-HOST=finn.no ENV=prod VERSION=asd12df12gd3fg123 npm start
+HOST=www.finn.no ENV=prod VERSION=asd12df12gd3fg123 npm start
-# Uses configuration values specified in config/hosts/finn.no/config.prod.json.
+# Uses configuration values specified in config/hosts/www.finn.no/config.prod.json.
 ```

 Thats it for config, please give us any feedback you have!